Friday79/my_collections/README.md

 - on the nav bar click on product
 - Then you can review and rate the product

+## Code
+- The code in Code Institute's video on the Boutique Ado project was used as the main reference point to set up an e-commerce / online store project using HTML, CSS, JS, Python+Django, PostgreSQL database, Stripe, and AWS S3 as storage.

 ## Acknowledgments
 1. My mentor and the tutor team
-2. Code Institute - for learning materials, guidance and walkthrough project.Walkthrough project was helpful for this project
+2. Code Institute - for learning materials, guidance and walkthrough project. was helpful for this project
+3. My partner, for her unconditional love, help and continued support through the whole course.
+Without you I wouldn't been able to make this happen.

 - [Back To Top](#top)